PaperSubmissionCode/UDOR/README.md

 ## Acknowledgement

-Thanks for cianeastwood, some of our code is based on the lib of [https://github.com/cianeastwood/qedr](https://github.com/cianeastwood/qedr).
+Thanks for cianeastwood, some codes are based on the lib of [https://github.com/cianeastwood/qedr](https://github.com/cianeastwood/qedr).